 Micki Stirling’s job is to use all her 40 years of arts administration experience and skills to nurture a community of faculty, parents and students, to ensure that together we create an outstanding environment for teaching and learning.

 She is honoured to be part of the vibrant VCM team.

 In the arts, Micki has worked for Emily Carr College of Art & Design, Kootenay School of Art, the West Kootenay Regional and Nelson Arts Councils, the Columbia Basin Arts Alliance, the BC Festival of the Arts and the Canadian College of Performing Arts.
 She has also worked in accounting, home health care administration, and for the Sierra Club.

 Outside of work her passions are family, reading, dance and French.
-She has served on many non-profit boards and is currently treasurer for the Société Radio Communautaire de Victoria (CILS-FM) and Français du Monde (Victoria).
+She has served on many non-profit boards in English and in French.